Prescott, AZ86301

 Mortgage and Risk — Prescott, AZ

-According to the latest data from the U.S. Department of Housing and Urban Development (HUD) as of 2023, the number of mortgages originated in Prescott, AZ in that year was 586.
-81.0% of all primary home loans were conventional, the remainder were government-backed loans, such as FHA loans.
-The average loan-to-value for all loans was 56.0%.
-Of those, 17.0% were >90% loan to value.
-This is considered elevated, suggesting that mortgage risk is medium in Prescott, AZ.
-Investor activity in Prescott, AZ is low, as 3.0% of all loans are originated by investors.
-In 2023, 11.0% of all loans were cash-out refinances, suggesting many homeowners are actively tapping their home's equity.
+According to HUD data as of 2023, there were 586 mortgage originations in Prescott, AZ, of which 81.0% of loans were conventional mortgages.
+The average loan-to-value was 56.0%, with 17.0% above 90% LTV (elevated).
+This implies medium mortgage risk in Prescott, AZ.
+Investor activity is low, as 3.0% of loans were by investors.
+11.0% of loans were cash-out refinances, suggesting many homeowners are tapping equity.

 Mortgages